mapcode-foundation/mapcode-rest-service/README.md

 There's also an example HTML page in the `examples/index.html` for HTML/Javascript developers.

+# Creating Docker image

+To create a docker image of Mapcode you have to specify the `docker` profile within the maven build:

+    mvn -P docker clean install

+**NOTE:** It is assumed that you have installed docker on the machine AND that you are building within the docker VM.

 # Using Git and `.gitignore`

 It's good practice to set up a personal global `.gitignore` file on your machine which filters a number of files